Vyral/base-template/_drafts/build-wealth-as-an-investor-by-following-these-7-steps.md

 {% include youtube.html %}

-Follow these steps and you’ll be on the path toward becoming a successful real estate investor.
+<center>Follow these steps and you’ll be on the path toward becoming a successful real estate investor.</center>

 Building wealth through real estate investment is something we’re passionate about. **Today, we’ll be discussing the steps you should take to start making money as an investor**: